theam/workshop-eLLMental/README.md

 1. Integrated Development Environment (IDE) - We recommend using IntelliJ IDEA as your IDE for this project.
 You can download the Community Edition from [IntelliJ IDEA](https://www.jetbrains.com/idea/download/?section=mac).

-2. Java Development Kit (JDK) version 8 or above installed on your machine.
-If not, you can download it [using IntelliJ](https://www.jetbrains.com/help/idea/sdk.html#change-project-sdk), or from the official website [Oracle JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+2. Java Development Kit (JDK) version 17 on your machine.
+If not, you can download it [using IntelliJ](https://www.jetbrains.com/help/idea/sdk.html#change-project-sdk), or from the official website [Oracle JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

 3. Git - Make sure you have Git installed on your machine.
 You can download it from the official website: [Git](https://git-scm.com/downloads).